br-n518/Godot-Beginners-Guide/godot_guide.md

 Resources are usually imported into your project as image files or sound files.
 Godot converts these files into its own format, which you can see in the “res://.import” folder.
 These resources can be re-imported from the editor by selecting your file in the file browser.

-### Parenting

-When a `Node2D` or `Spatial` has a child node, their position begins from their parent's position, not from the world origin (absolute zero; top-left corner of screen in 2D and arbitrary in 3D).

-Furthermore, if a `Node2D` has a child `Node`, and that Node has a child `Node2D`, then the position starts from the world origin.
-That's because `Node` doesn't have position data, so the chain is broken.
-This doesn't matter when dealing with the main scene (it doesn't move) but can cause problems with a character scene (the scene root moves).

 ### SceneTree

 Making a game in Godot begins with creating a scene.
 Inside a scene you assemble Nodes, and each scene begins with exactly one Node (of your choosing).
 Each node can have many children (as many as you want).
 This creates what we call a “tree” of nodes, and thus the name [`SceneTree`](https://bit.ly/2Fu6fZ9).
 When making a 2D scene your top node should be a [`Node2D`](https://bit.ly/2AFhR8M) or child of [`Node2D`](https://bit.ly/2AFhR8M).
 When making a 3D scene start with a [`Spatial`](https://bit.ly/2QI4CJw) type node. [`Control`](https://bit.ly/2slVW1F) nodes (user interface widgets) are 2D but work different from [`Node2D`](https://bit.ly/2AFhR8M) objects.
 The two work best when separated (you can separate with a [`CanvasLayer`](https://bit.ly/2RmHkhj) as child node).
 You can use 2D nodes in your 3D scene but they should be at the bottom of your node list (so they draw on top).